 3. Share relevant articles and posts of others.

-When you see an article anywhere online that relates to your industry or subject matter expertise, share it.
+When you see an article anywhere online that relates to your industry or subject matter expertise, share it on your social media channels.
 Write a little blurb to go in the narrative section of the post.
 Write a longer blurb if you have time.
 Or don’t write anything, just share the article.
 And don’t forget to tag people and add hashtags.

 4. Write your own timely updates about various things of interest.